r5valkyrie/docs/docs/mrvn-radiant.md

 Entities are separated into INTERNAL Entities and NON-INTERNAL Entities.
 INTERNAL Entities are entities which are processed by VBSP, then deleted or merged into another entity.
 These entities do NOT exist at map run-time, therefore they do NOT count towards the Entity limit.
 Non-internal entities exist at map run-time and are standalone.

+Some entitities are known as "Point Entities" - these entities are distinguished by the fact that they usually do not have an associated 3D model, their position in the world affects / is relevant to their functionality and they are NOT Brush Entities.

 ## What Types of Entities Are There?

 Since an entity is an abstraction representing an interactable object, there can be many types of entities.

+## Model Entities

+These entities have a 3D model attached to them.

 ### Prop Entities

 These entities represent objects that exist on the map.
 They usually have a model attached to them.
 Among props, there are, in large (non-exhaustive list), four main categories:
-- prop_static: objects used to decorate the level's environment; they're deemed "static" because the player is not meant to perform any specific actions on them, unlike prop_dynamic and prop_script; once the .map file is compiled into a .BSP (binary space partition) file, these props are no longer considered standalone entities are transferred from the map's entity lump to a special chunk, hence they cannot be controlled from squirrel_re scripts!
+- prop_static: objects used to decorate the level's environment; they're deemed "static" because the player is not meant to perform any specific actions on them, unlike prop_dynamic and prop_script; once the .map file is compiled into a .BSP (binary space partition) file, these props are no longer considered standalone entities and are merged into the BSP inside an entity lump, hence they cannot be controlled from squirrel_re scripts!
 Mapmakers coming over from other Source games may be wondering if prop_detail is used in Apex Legends and the answer is no.
 - prop_dynamic: objects that the players / NPCs are meant to interact with; there is an immense variety to what these can represent, ranging from respawn beacons to supply bins to dome shields; these can be spawned from squirrel_re scripts to populate the world
-- prop_script: props that have scripts attached to them; these can be spawned from squirrel_re scripts to populate the world
+- prop_script: props that have scripts attached to them; these can be spawned from squirrel_re scripts to populate the world - these props are in the map's .ent file
-- prop_physics: props with interactive simulated physics, such as bouncing balls, loot rollers, dropped loot items (in certain conditions); these can be spawned from squirrel_re scripts to populate the world
+- prop_physics: props with interactive simulated physics, such as bouncing balls, loot rollers, dropped loot items (in certain conditions); these can be spawned from squirrel_re scripts to populate the world - these props are in the map's .ent file

 The complete list of Prop Entities used by Apex Legends is this:
 ```